Yllnor13/tetrominoes-v2/NOTES.md

 ## TENNIS (?)

-    if I make a tennis class, I need to make an insert class for inserting tetrominoes that will always check if the tetromino that is getting inserted into that spot is about to hit another minomino needs to run a test that checks if lines are stacked on every line
+    if I make a tennis class, I need to make...

+     an insert class for inserting tetrominoes that will always check if the tetromino that is getting inserted into that spot is about to hit another minomino

+        make the insert function check if a block is out of bounds

+     needs to run a test that checks if blocks are stacked are stacked on every line when a block is placed (check if there is a row of inactive minominoes)